Reece James (footballer, born 1993): Manchester United

 He signed for Carlisle on a half-season loan contract in July 2013, and made his professional debut on the opening day of the 2013–14 season in Carlisle's 5–1 home defeat to Leyton Orient.
 However, he suffered an injury shortly before half time in Carlisle's penalty shoot-out victory against Blackburn Rovers in the League Cup on 7 August, and returned to Manchester United on 24 September 2013.

 After returning to Manchester United, James was ever-present in the club's reserve team for the remainder of the season, and his performances led to a nomination for the Denzil Haroun Reserve Player of the Year award, ultimately losing to Saidy Janko.
 He made his first-team debut in the opening match of the club's pre-season tour of the United States on 23 July 2014, and scored twice from a left-wing-back role as Manchester United beat the LA Galaxy 7–0.
 On 26 August 2014, he made his only United first-team appearance in the League Cup defeat to Milton Keynes Dons.

 On 26 November 2014, James was sent on loan to Rotherham United for two months.
 After eight appearances, including one in the FA Cup, he returned to Manchester United on 26 January 2015.
 On 26 March, he joined Huddersfield Town on loan until the end of the 2014–15 season.
-He made his debut in the 1–1 draw against Sheffield Wednesday at Hillsborough Stadium on 4 April 2015.
+He made his debut in the 1–1 draw against Sheffield Wednesday at Hillsborough on 4 April 2015.
 His first goal for the club came in the 4–4 draw with Derby County at the John Smith's Stadium on 18 April 2015, when he scored directly from a corner to give Town a 3–1 lead.